What do I know about love?

-It is not just a collection of essays on love, but on life itself.
+It is not just a collection of essays on love but on life itself.
 On the parties she went to, of the dates she has been on, of the friends she has found and lost.
 Love is a million things and more, it is life.
 So, it is impossible to write a book on love without talking about the rest.
 But Alderton doesn’t just include essays; she includes letters, recipes and even lists, all tied into the theme.
 Hangover recipes, invites to parties, everything is telling a story in this collection and it’s all from Alderton’s life.

 The unapologetic sexual honesty is actually what made me love this collection in all its truth.
 It is not crude or vivid, Alderton doesn’t describe in detail every sexual encounter she has ever had, but it is open.
 Alderton does not shy away from her sexuality or her sexual experiences.
 No, she invites you in, to discuss them, to ponder the deeper emotions, to experience all that she has.
-That is the point of non-fiction essays, they want you to experience what they have, they want you to immerse yourself in their world as you would any other fiction novel, or love-lorn poem.
-This collection does this in a way so different from others, the brutal honesty doesn’t shy away from the negative stereotypes, or of the judgemental attitudes, or even the bad sides of the truth itself.
-You can see that so clearly in these essays, it’s something you can’t hide from, because Alderton is not trying to hide.
+That is the point of non-fiction essays; they want you to experience what they have, and they want you to immerse yourself in their world as you would any other fiction novel or love-lorn poem.
+This collection does this in a way so different from others, the brutal honesty doesn’t shy away from the negative stereotypes, the judgemental attitudes, or even the bad sides of the truth itself.
+You can see that so clearly in these essays, it’s something you can’t hide from because Alderton is not trying to hide.

 With all that being said…

-As many any collection of essays, poems or even a novel, there are times when parts just aren’t as strong as the rest.
-Some poems may be a bit duller, some chapters might feel a bit mundane, there were some essays in this collection that were weaker than the rest.
+Like any collection of essays, poems or even a novel, there are times when parts just aren’t as strong as the rest.
+Some poems may be a bit duller, some chapters might feel a bit mundane, and there were some essays in this collection that were weaker than the rest.
 Perhaps my interest in them just wasn’t sparked, either because I found them unrelatable or they just weren’t to my interest.
 Of course, this isn’t necessarily a criticism of the author or the writing, but I did feel, in these particular essays (although I assure you, there definitely weren’t many), the writing could have been improved to make it more exciting.

-For example, at times they did feel to drag.
+For example, at times they did drag.
 Information I didn’t feel was necessarily important made the story being told a little boring.
 This occasionally happened in several essays I liked, but the rest of them made up for that.

 I also occasionally lost track of the characters and who they were.
 Perhaps it was my attention slipping, I did sometimes have to re-read some previous essays to be reminded.
-There were some characters not mention and introduced as if we already knew them.
+There were some characters not mentioned and introduced as if we already knew them.
 An interesting choice, not necessarily a terrible one, but one I didn’t get on with.
 However, these are essays, not a novel, and as much as they worked in telling one large story, they are still individual writings and therefore, there wasn’t a need to introduce everyone in the same way.